Laugharne/solana_solandy_p_token/README.md

 - [00:03:25](https://www.youtube.com/watch?v=n-ym1utpzhk?t=205) ➜ means we as a developer don't really need to care about this no right it's just a new implementation of the same program so if you're doing a CPI into
 - [00:03:35](https://www.youtube.com/watch?v=n-ym1utpzhk?t=215) ➜ that program it's the exact same so there's nothing that you need to worry about right of course not well unless we will
 - [00:03:45](https://www.youtube.com/watch?v=n-ym1utpzhk?t=225) ➜ see so features the no standard create same instruction and account layout minimal CU usage yes okay and here we see some comparisons in terms of compute
-- [00:03:58](https://www.youtube.com/watch?v=n-ym1utpzhk?t=238) ➜ units used the p token much more efficient than the classic SPL token by a factor more than 10 the most interesting ones are of course the
+- [00:03:58](https://www.youtube.com/watch?v=n-ym1utpzhk?t=238) ➜ units used the P-Token much more efficient than the classic SPL token by a factor more than 10 the most interesting ones are of course the
-- [00:04:11](https://www.youtube.com/watch?v=n-ym1utpzhk?t=251) ➜ transfer checked holy that's a difference 6K compute a normal token transfer takes 6.2 th000 compute units wow and with P token we get it down to
+- [00:04:11](https://www.youtube.com/watch?v=n-ym1utpzhk?t=251) ➜ transfer checked holy that's a difference 6K compute a normal token transfer takes 6.2 th000 compute units wow and with P-Token we get it down to
 - [00:04:25](https://www.youtube.com/watch?v=n-ym1utpzhk?t=265) ➜ 200 which way more efficient so yeah that's better also the mint two and the initialized mint more efficient yeah cool so I wanted directly should we
-- [00:04:38](https://www.youtube.com/watch?v=n-ym1utpzhk?t=278) ➜ check Source client interface scripts program you know I think it's easier if I clone it hello P token let's open this and we have the entry point and
+- [00:04:38](https://www.youtube.com/watch?v=n-ym1utpzhk?t=278) ➜ check Source client interface scripts program you know I think it's easier if I clone it hello P-Token let's open this and we have the entry point and
 - [00:04:53](https://www.youtube.com/watch?v=n-ym1utpzhk?t=293) ➜ processor entry point using the Pinocchio style non-standard entry point I guess and yeah we have the same discriminators
 - [00:05:02](https://www.youtube.com/watch?v=n-ym1utpzhk?t=302) ➜ as we are used to from the token program where three is the transfer that's the one I know by heart seven is the mint two they still do some logging I thought
 - [00:05:13](https://www.youtube.com/watch?v=n-ym1utpzhk?t=313) ➜ they might get rid of those messages oh it's interesting they have a process instruction it's divided into two parts to reduce the overhead of having a large